A Composer’s Dealings With Grief

 The trio in G-Minor, opus 15 from 1855 was created as a way of coping with the significant loss of his little four-year-old daughter Bedřiška.
 She would sing different Bohemian songs in tune before she died of scarlet fever.
 The music is explained in more depth by a Peter Larsen from Melbourne.

 We had the music explained before the performance that it was written as a self-therapeutic way of managing his grief of losing his eldest daughter Bedřiška.

 The violin opens up the first movement in a lamenting solo interchanged by a beautiful second theme that was the daughter’s favourite song which she was able to sing.
 It is so real what you go through in sorrow.
 You feel the overwhelming pain of the loss and then remember the light moments where the child is singing her song and seems vividly alive.

-You can hear the movements here by The Zagreb Festival.
+You can hear the movements here at The Zagreb Festival.

 The second movement is both unsettled and has sudden changes with happy memories.